 At the beginning of each month, the U.S. Department of Veterans Affairs releases a statistical report on all currently approved and pending benefits applications.
-We’ll compare June and July to see how the program’s backlog and inventory numbers look month-over-month.
-Below, read our summary of changes in the July 2016 veterans disability benefits statistics.
+We’ll compare June and July to see how the program’s backlog and inventory numbers changed during the last 30 days.
+Next, read our summary of changes in the July 2016 veterans disability benefits statistics.

 July 2016 Veterans Disability Benefits Statistics: Claims Inventory Status

 The Veterans Benefits Administration generates a monthly report on claim inventory status.
 Claims that fall under this category are pension and compensation claims that are still waiting on a decision to be made by the VA.
 As of July 2, 2016, there were 371,153 claims that fell under this category.
 This number has increased by over 10,500 claims since this time in June.
 Claims have steadily increased by similar numbers during the past three months, meaning that these July 2016 veterans disability benefits statistics may indicate a trend.

 - As of June 6, 2016: 360,502

 July 2016 Veterans Disability Benefits Statistics: Claims Backlog Status